Information and Creative Technology

 BTEC Level 2 Certificate

-A minimum of two grade Ds at GCSE.
-A grade D at GCSE Mathematics is preferable.
+A minimum of two grade 3s (Ds) at GCSE.

 If you are interested in joining the College we will arrange a meeting with an experienced subject counsellor who will help you to choose courses that best suit your ambitions and achievements.